 When the users could take the screenshot of the Snapchat story (with the embedded emoticode), the screenshot was sent to an internal hub of the Emoticode app.
 From there, the users had to visit the Emoticode app and could revisit their screenshots.
 As soon as they opened the screenshot, the app used to load the product page to complete the purchase.

 Besides, Emoticode wasn’t limited to Snapchat.
 It was also available for Instagram advertisers and users.
-At that time, the publisher took 15% cut of each sale that happened by emoticodes.
+At that time, the publisher took a 15% cut of each sale that happened by emoticodes.
 And this made PopSugar one of the first publishers to use such links to monetize Snapchat content.

 “It was clear that people wanted to take action from our snaps and it wasn’t as easy as it could be.
 The lightbulb went off.
 It works for shopping.
 It will work for recipes, workouts, articles, really anything you want to engage more with beyond a snap or an Instagram post.”